augustinsangam/crazyflie-server/README.md

 # Server

-Server connected to drones and dashboard
+This repository stores the code of the master-server, which links the dashboard to the ARGoS3 drones or the real drones.

 ## Getting started